RackHD/docs/docs/tutorials/docker-setup.rst

     .. code::

-        docker-compose ps
+        sudo docker-compose ps

     If RackHD is set up successfully, the result will be shown as follows.

     .. image:: ../_static/docker_compose_ps.png
          :align: center

-4. The command ``docker-compose logs`` will output the logs from all the running RackHD services.
-Additionally, you can stop the services with the command ``docker-compose stop``, or stop and delete the services with ``docker-compopse down``.
+4. The command ``sudo docker-compose logs`` will output the logs from all the running RackHD services.
+Additionally, you can stop the services with the command ``sudo docker-compose stop``, or stop and delete the services with ``sudo docker-compose down``.